polterguy/phosphorusfive/README.md

       innerValue:I was clicked!
 ```

-Notice, the primary starting ground for learning Phosphorus Five can be found [here](https://github.com/polterguy/phosphorusfive-dox).
+Notice, the primary starting ground for learning how to code in Phosphorus Five can be found [here](https://github.com/polterguy/phosphorusfive-dox).
 In addition, the reference documentation can be found as specific README files for each project.
 To see the documentation for P5, please
 refer to these links.